 How to Avoid Getting Scammed: Helpful Tips From Nigeria, the Scam Capital of the World

-All There is to Know About Scam and Scammers...
+All There Is to Know About Scam and Scammers...

 Scams are real, and scammers exist, tucked in every corner of the world, with Nigeria being the Mecca of scam and all things scam-related.
 This is the one thing that makes me ashamed of my nationality and I hope it changes as we continue to fight scam from over here.

 I got my first scam experience last year and if you've ever been scammed, you'll agree it can be a shocking and painful experience.
 The scammer got me for a meager $50 dollars and I nearly went ballistic.
-This got me thinking: if I could get so depressed over $50, how do people who get scammed of a whole lot more feel?
+This got me thinking: if I could get so depressed over $50, how do people who get scammed for a whole lot more feel?

 My Scam Story